 I also recommend finding networking groups of people with similar backgrounds going through the same job search — a little community goes a long way.
 Examples include Virtual Coffee, Women Who Code, and Blacks In Technology.
 Search online for more in your area and watch for recommendations on social media like LinkedIn and Twitter.

 Did I miss a way that you practice confidence or a networking group you love?
-Let me know with a comment below.
+Let me know with a comment.

 Applying your new confidence